erichthen/snake-ai-web/README.md

 updates: game over is visible if background is red
          highscore tracking, speed of when highscore was achieved
-         snake no longer has black outlines for each cell, looks smoother
          sound implemented for eating and dying

 WIP: different game modes